New mask material created at NC State makes up for shortage of N95, surgical masks

 “Our material offers respiratory protection similar to medical masks and N95 masks,” said Pourdeyhimi.

 The materials are referred to as spunbound and meltblown.
-Dr. Pourdeyhimi they’re about 95 percent effective.
+Pourdeyhimi said they’re about 95 percent effective.

 “(Through our technology) we could make it lighter weight, higher efficiency and adding some other components into the fiber as we make the fiber to make an electrostatic charge they carry more stable,” Pourdeyhimi said.

-Dr. Pourdeyhimi says NC state’s been able to manufacture enough of their own material to make 80 to 100 million face coverings or respirator filters.
+Pourdeyhimi said N.C.
+State has been able to manufacture enough of their own material to make 80 to 100 million face coverings or respirator filters.

-He said several companies have take the material to make face coverings that have been granted FDA approval for use in health care setting.
+He said several companies have taken the material to make face coverings that have been granted FDA approval for use in health care settings.
 Those supplies are now going to factory workers and health care facilities.

 “It’s very strong, very flexible, very breathable,” said Pourdeyhimi.